multitudes/42-inception/docs/install_docker_on_virtual_machine.md

    groups
    ```

-4. **Run Docker Commands Without `sudo`**: You should now be able to run Docker commands without needing `sudo`.
+You should now be able to run Docker commands without needing `sudo`.

-If you still encounter issues, ensure that the Docker service is running and that your user is correctly added to the `docker` group.